 If you’ve ended up on this page, you’ve probably downloaded Myend.
 Or, you’re thinking of creating your own (e-)will.
 And you might be looking for some affirmation.
-Well, that’s what I might be able to offer you, by sharing my personal story.
+Well, that’s what I might be able to offer you, by sharing my personal story about creating an e-will.

-In most of Western society, we’re not used to thinking or talking about death too much, but it doesn’t have to be that way.
+In most of Western society, we’re not used to thinking or talking about death too much.
+But it doesn’t have to be that way.
 As British essayist Havelock Ellis said, “Pain and death are part of life.
 To reject them is to reject life itself.”
 There is actually scientific evidence that thinking about (your) death can lead to a happier life!
-As Laura King, psychology professor at the University of Missouri, puts it: “the constant threat of death is what makes even the most mundane life amazing.
-And so embracing death, rather than fearing it, helps us find pleasure in living.”
+Laura King, psychology professor at the University of Missouri puts it nicely.
+She says that “the constant threat of death is what makes even the most mundane life amazing.
+And so embracing death, rather than fearing it, helps us find pleasure in living”.

-So, I’m a generally mindful person who likes writing, cares about giving (especially to those I love) and enjoys it when things are “well-rounded.”
+So, I’m a generally mindful person who likes writing, cares about giving (especially to those I love) and enjoys it when things are “well-rounded”.
 In that sense, I’m a perfect candidate for an app like Myend.
 Yet, I didn’t start using it as quickly as I expected.
-Now that I have, I’d like to tell you about how I did it, what I experienced and explain some of the unexpected lessons I learned along the way.
+Now that I have, I’d like to tell you about how I did it, my story about creating an e-will.
+I also wan to explain what I experienced as well as some of the unexpected lessons I learned along the way.

 I just started